snknitin/Excel-cheatsheet/README.md

 * You can also add a trend line to a scatter or line plot
 * You can switch row and column data with most charts but maybe not with scatter plots
 * You can create a chart and then copy values of another column and paste it onto the chart

+## Data Manipulation

+* Get unique records from advance filter or use **Remove duplicates** and select which combination of columns to consider as unique indexes
+* You can do a **multiple sequential sort criterias**(Like sort by first name, then sort by salary range) by sorting first with one column and then **Add level** and give other sorting criteria
+* If there are blank columns in between your data columns then they might get considered as separate tables and rows won't be sorted together
+* **Sub-totalling data** - You can sort by some criteria and then at each change in some category value, you can apply a function that operated on that group sorted above the next group of rows and have sub-totals.
+Helpful when you want to get some monthly or daily estimates, you can sort by month and based on every change in month get averages or sums

+## Pivot tables and charts

+* Might not update immediately if the soruce data changes.
+* It is possible to group items in pivot tables
+* Slicers also data to be filtered in a more visual way.
+Choose **Insert slicer** and then selecting column will give you a slicer with all the unique values and you and view different selections by clicking
+* You can also select a **Pivot Chart** and that also changes dynamically based on your selections